SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Related work

-The blind-spot property is usually achieved by masking~\cite{n2void,n2self,lee2022ap,wang2022blind2unblind} or multiple forward passes through the network~\cite{laine2019high,wang2022blind2unblind}.
+The blind-spot property is usually achieved by masking~\cite{n2void} or multiple forward passes through the network~\cite{laine2019high}.
 These techniques overcome the continuous receptive field issue of CNNs.
 It is also possible to maintain blindness with increasingly dilating convolutions.
-Honz\`atko~\etal~\cite{honzatko2020efficient} proposed a blind-spot convolutional layer with a virtual ``hole'' in the kernel center.
-They designed an architecture with ten such layers in the decoder aggregating information from the respective levels of an encoder.
-This work followed the Laine~\etal~\cite{laine2019high} training setup and demonstrated similar performance on sRGB datasets.
-The main limitation of this approach is the assumption that the noise distribution is known, and the network is merely tasked with estimating its parameters.
+Honz{\'a}tko~\etal~\cite{honzatko2020efficient} proposed a blind-spot convolutional layer with a virtual ``hole'' in the kernel center.
+Their work followed the training setup of Laine~\etal~\cite{laine2019high} and demonstrated similar performance on sRGB datasets.
+The main limitation of both approaches is the assumption that the noise distribution is known and the predictions are refined with probabilistic post-processing (posterior mean estimation, or PME).
 Finally, Wu~\etal~\cite{wu2020unpaired} also utilized a dilated blind-spot network (DBSN) in a multi-stage pipeline with clean images provided via knowledge distillation.